k00ni/govi/README.md

 ### Requirements and rules for an ontology-entry in the index

-An RDF ontology/vocabulary is part of the index if it meets the following requirements:
+An RDF ontology / vocabulary is part of the index if it meets the following criteria:
 * non-empty, valid title
-* non-empty, valid URI
+* non-empty, valid IRI
 * at least one valid URL to a RDF file
+  * at least one RDFS/OWL class is defined or at least one instance of owl:Ontology is found

 If an entry is part of multiple sources (e.g. LOV and DBpedia Archivo), the one which appears first is taken.